These Thai chicken zucchini noodles are made with zucchini pasta and coated in a creamy peanut Thai sauce for a healthier version of takeout.

-I’m about to liken this recipe to a car, get ready.
+I’m about to liken Thai chicken zucchini noodles to a car, get ready.

 So we have 2 cars, (and a truck and a jeep that gets used maybe 6 times a year but somehow gets the one coveted garage spot…don’t ask) mine, which is a Lexus suv and Ulysses’, which is a BMW 5 series.

 So it got fixed (thanks to another mechanically inclined friend) Wednesday night just in time for me to drive it back and forth to Connecticut for work yesterday, a 4 hour round trip.

 Now let’s discuss this so called “Ultimate Driving Machine”.

 I’ll start with the one and only pro I can give it, it drives amazingly.
 Like a race car, nice and tight (there should be a ‘that’s what HE said’ acronym because that’s pretty much the best line for it ever).
-But then there’s everything else about it…

 So of course, I freak because I’m just about the furthest away from home I can be at this point and thoughts of changing tires and wondering if there even IS a spare in this car start racing through my mind.
 But then I realize it doesn’t feel like I have a flat tire.
 The car is driving fine…

 I get out of the car, look at the tires and THEY LOOK FINE.
 Now, I know tires can contract in the cold weather and cause monitors to go off for low pressure but it was like 55 degrees today.
 I had the windows open!